Home > All Pet Supplies >

 for ordering information.
 Vaccines are non-returnable.

 Nobivac® Feline 1-HCPCh (Eclipse 4) is recommended for the vaccination of healthy cats against diseases caused by feline Rhinotracheitis (feline Herpes), Calici, Panleukopenia, and Chlamydia Psittaci.
 Has been shown to block the replication of canine Parvovirus in cats.
 This vaccine goes beyond the core antigen protection to help prevent feline Chlamydophila infection.
 Optimal for healthy outdoor cats or cats that board frequently.
 Non-adjuvanted formula.
-Modified live versions of the viruses.
+Modified live viruses and bacteria.
 Recommended for use in healthy cats nine weeks of age or older.